campfire-inc/docker-rails-aws-tutorial/README.md

-# docker-rails-terraform-tutorial
+# docker-rails-aws-tutorial
-Docker image for terraform tutorial with rails sample code.
+Docker image for aws tutorial with rails sample code.